Civil and Environmental Engineering

 DESIGN OF REINFORCED CONCRETE STRUCTURES

 In order to ensure sufficient distinction between the degree and the minor, Civil Engineering students must meet additional requirements to earn this minor.
-Courses that are required for the degree (CEEN314 and either CEEN443 or CEEN445) may not be double-counted towards the minor.
-Therefore, the remaining six courses on the list must be taken in order to earn the minor (CEEN406, CEEN430, CEEN442, CEEN443/CEEN445, CEEN441, and CEEN433).
-None of the six courses may be double-counted as Civil Engineering Technical Electives, but a maximum of three may be double-counted as Free Electives.
-The remaining courses used for the minor may not be applied to the B.S.
-Civil degree.
+Courses that are required for the degree (CEEN314 and either CEEN443 or CEEN445) may not be double counted toward the minor.
+Therefore, the remaining six courses on the list must be taken in order to earn the minor (CEEN406, CEEN430, CEEN442, CEEN443/CEEN445CEEN433, CEEN449).
+None of the six courses may be double counted as Civil Engineering technical electives, but a maximum of three may be double counted as free electives.
+The remaining courses used for the minor may not be applied to the BS Civil degree.

-Students may also propose the substitution of other CEEN-prefixed structural engineering courses, such as 500-level graduate courses or approved Special Topics courses, at discretion of the approval of the department.
+Students may also propose the substitution of other CEEN-prefixed structural engineering courses, such as 500-level graduate courses or approved special topics courses with approval of the department.

-1The prerequisite to CEEN314, Structural Theory, is CEEN311 Mechanics of Materials.
+1The prerequisite to CEEN314, Structural Analysis, is CEEN311 Mechanics of Materials.
 Students who have completed MEGN 312 Introduction to Solid Mechanics are encouraged to pursue a prerequisite override.

 Minor in Water Sustainability